nihaal419/HackUTD-RippleEffect/README.md

 - TODO: How does the valve work?

+- TODO: Write how the predict functionality will be evaluated

+## Ideas 💡

 - TODO: What can a solution look like?

 ## Workshop: Introduction to Mobile Development